ethanwaggoner/NetworkProcessMapper/README.md

 - Requires administrator/root privileges to function correctly
 - Only captures TCP traffic on your local system
 - Does not send any data over the network
-- Stores all captured data in memory only (data is lost when the application is closed)
+- Stores all captured data in memory only (data is lost when the application is closed) unless specified to output to JSON.